gbirke/ansible-create-users/README.md

     python generate_user_passwords.py alice bob carol > user_passwords.yml

-If you want to store the output and are concerned that the passwords are shown in plain text comments, you can encrypt the file with the `ansible-vault` command:
+### Securing the output file

+The point of the Python script and the playbook is to generate a username and password file that is **only temporary, located on your deployment machine!** If you need to put the generated file into version control or store it for longer periods of time, you should encrypt the file with the [`ansible-vault`](http://docs.ansible.com/ansible/playbooks_vault.html) command:

     python generate_user_passwords.py alice bob carol | ansible-vault encrypt > user_passwords.yml